-Each of our named executive officers were eligible to receive performance bonuses based entirely on our achievement of corporate objectives established by the Board of Directors for 2020.
-The actual performance-based bonus paid, if any, is calculated by multiplying the executive's annual base salary, target bonus percentage, and the percentage attainment of the corporate goals for 2020, provided that, regardless of significant over-performance, the maximum bonus any individual named executive officer could earn under our performance-based bonus program was 200% of the amount of such individual's target bonus.
+Each of our named executive officers was eligible to receive performance bonuses based entirely on our achievement of corporate objectives established by the Board of Directors for 2021.
+The actual performance-based bonus paid, if any, is calculated by multiplying the executive's annual base salary, target bonus percentage, and the percentage attainment of the corporate goals for 2021, provided that, regardless of significant over-performance, the maximum bonus any individual named executive officer could earn under our performance-based bonus program was 200% of the amount of such individual's target bonus.

-For 2020, the target bonus percentages for Mr. Sherman, Mr. Andriole and Dr. Melemed were 55%, 40% and 40% of base salary, respectively.
-Like the process used to review base salary changes, the Compensation Committee reviewed available market data for comparable positions in our 2020 peer group to confirm that bonus target percentages were appropriate.
+For 2021, the target bonus percentages for Mr. Sherman, Mr. Andriole and Dr. Melemed were 55%, 40% and 40% of base salary, respectively.
+Like the process used to review base salary changes, the Compensation Committee reviewed available market data for comparable positions in our 2021 peer group to confirm that bonus target percentages were appropriate.
 Following this review, no adjustments to bonus target percentages were deemed necessary.

-The corporate objectives for 2020 on which our named executive officer performance bonuses were based, along with the relative weight of each objective and actual achievement, are reflected in the table below.
+The corporate objectives for 2021 on which our named executive officer performance bonuses were based, along with the relative weight of each objective and actual achievement, are reflected in the table below.
 We approved these goals in the context of the changes in our business strategy initiated in 2019, which included refocusing our financial resources on the continued development of BCV for smallpox and evaluating external opportunities to build our pipeline of product candidates.
-Based on our overall corporate objective achievement described in the table below, the Compensation Committee awarded each of our named executive officers who were serving at the end of 2020, 135% of their target bonuses for 2020, as reflected in the Summary Compensation Table.
-Dr. Melemed's bonus payment was prorated for the period of time he was employed with us in 2020.
+Based on our overall corporate objective achievement described in the table below, the Compensation Committee awarded each of our named executive officers who were serving at the end of 2021, 100% of their target bonuses for 2021, as reflected in the Summary Compensation Table.